-The English as a Second Language - New Arrivals Program (ESL-NA) provides funding to state and territory non-government education authorities to assist with the cost of delivering intensive English language tuition for eligible newly-arrived migrant primary and secondary school students.
+The English as a Second Language - New Arrivals Programme (ESL-NA) provides funding to state and territory non-government education authorities to assist with the cost of delivering intensive English language tuition for eligible newly-arrived migrant primary and secondary school students.

-ESL-NA aims to improve the educational opportunities and outcomes of students who have recently arrived in Australia, whose first language is not English and whose proficiency in the English language is determined, at the local level, to require intensive assistance to enable them to participate fully in mainstream classroom activities.
+ESL-NA aims to improve the educational opportunities and outcomes of students who have recently arrived in Australia, whose first language is not English and whose proficiency in the English language will require intensive assistance to enable them to participate fully in mainstream classroom activities.

-In 2010, eligible students were expected to receive a minimum amount of intensive English language tuition - non-humanitarian eligible students receive a minimum of 6 months intensive English language tuition and refugee and humanitarian entrants receive 12 months intensive English language tuition.
+Under ESL-NA in 2011, eligible students were expected to receive a minimum amount of intensive English language tuition.
+Non-humanitarian eligible students receive a minimum of six months intensive English language tuition and refugee and humanitarian entrants receive 12 months intensive English language tuition.
 Intensive English language tuition may be provided in intensive language centres/units or in schools.
 Where tuition is provided in schools, it is expected that students will be provided with a minimum of ten hours of ESL assistance per week.
 The amount and duration of assistance to be provided for individual students is a matter for education authorities to determine.

-ESL-NA funding is allocated on the basis of enrolments and provides a one-off grant to each student in order to support intensive English tuition.
-In 2010, the Australian Government provided \$7 918 739 to assist 940 non-government school students.
-Funding of \$5 266 884 was provided under this program to the Catholic sector and \$2 651 855 to the Independent sector.
-The per capita grant under the ESL-NA program for 2010 was \$12 116 for eligible humanitarian students and \$6 058 for eligible non-humanitarian students.
+ESL-NA funding is allocated on the basis of enrolments and provides a one-off grant per student in order to support intensive English tuition.
+In 2011, the Australian Government provided \$7 036 105 to assist 940 non-government school students.
+Funding of \$5 265 264 was provided under this programme to the Catholic sector and \$1 770 841 to the Independent sector.
+The per capita grant under the ESL-NA programme for 2011 was \$12 116 for eligible humanitarian students and \$6 058 for eligible non-humanitarian students.
 Funding is provided under Section 93 of the Act.

 Funding support for ESL students in government schools was rolled into the National Education Agreement from 1 January 2009.
-Although under the Agreement, states and territories are not obligated to provide targeted ESL support, it is the responsibility of states and territories to ensure good educational outcomes for the overall cohort of students in their school system.
+Under the Agreement states and territories are not obligated to provide targeted ESL support but it is their responsibility to ensure good educational outcomes for the overall cohort of students in their school system.